C4ptainCrunch/thesis/source/index.rst

    The 4 steps of MCTS :cite:`chaslot2008monte`

-To estimate value :math:`\hat{v}(x)` of node :math:`x`, playouts are run multiple times until the time budget (usually a time or memory constraint) of the agent is exceeded.
+To compute an estimate of the value :math:`v(x)` of node :math:`x`, game simulations (*playouts*) are run multiple times until the budget (usually a time or memory constraint) of the agent is exceeded.
 Each playout consists of these four steps: selection, expansion, simulation and back-propagation.

-To be able to execute these steps, the algorithm needs to hold 3 counter for each node :math:`y` it encounters : :math:`N_y` (the number of simulation that used node :math:`y`), :math:`W^S_y` and :math:`W^N_y` (the number of simulations that used :math:`y` and leading to a win respectively for South and North).
+To be able to execute these steps, the algorithm needs to hold 3 counter for each node :math:`y` it encounters during the simulation : :math:`N_y` (the number of simulation that encountered node :math:`y`), :math:`W^S_y` and :math:`W^N_y` (the number of simulations that encountered :math:`y` and leading to a win respectively for South and North).
 From these counters, a probability of North winning can be estimated by :math:`\frac{W^N_y}{N_y}` if both players play randomly from :math:`y`.

-The algorithms start by creating a tree :math:`T` containing a single node: the game state we want to estimate the value of.
+The MCTS algorithm starts by creating a tree :math:`T` containing a single node: the game state we want to estimate the value of.
-Then, for each playout, we repeat the four steps, starting at the root of the tree:
+Then, for each playout, we repeat these four steps, starting at the root of the tree:

-* Selection: a node from :math:`T` is selected by starting at the root node and repeatedly selecting a child until a leaf :math:`L` of :math:`T` is reached.
+1. Selection: a leaf from :math:`T` is selected by starting at the root node and repeatedly selecting a child until a leaf :math:`L` of :math:`T` is reached.
-* Expansion: create a child :math:`C` by playing a move at random and attaching it as a child of :math:`L`.
+2. Expansion: create a node :math:`C` by playing a move at random from :math:`L` and adding it to :math:`T` it as a child of :math:`L`.
-* Simulation: play a game starting from :math:`C` until a terminal node :math:`T` is reached.
+3. Simulation: play a game starting from :math:`C` until a terminal node :math:`E` is reached.
-* Back-propagation: update the counters described above for each ancestor of :math:`T` with the result of the simulation.
+4. Back-propagation: update the counters described above for each ancestor of :math:`E` with the result of the simulation.

 The method for node selection during step 1 is called the *tree policy*.
 In the most basic version of MCTS, nodes are chosen at random.
 Variants (such as UCT in :numref:`sec:uct`) can use more sophisticated heuristics to chose more often nodes that should be explored first.
 In the simulation step, nodes to be played are chosen according to a *default policy*.
 In most variants of MCTS, the default policy is to make uniformly random moves but some variants may also use heuristics.
 We intentionally choose not to use heuristics for both policies in the pure MCTS implementation so we can compare it later to UCT that chooses moves in a formalized way with no domain knowledge.